 Leisure Suit Larry 4 turns up as a gag in several other Sierra games, but is actually a plot point in Space Quest 4.
 Vohaul smuggled his consciousness onto a disk of Leisure Suit Larry 4, and the Xenonian scientists are so eager to play it that they load it into the planet-controlling supercomputer.
 When you're in Vohaul's lair later in the game, one of the programs on his computer is "LSL4."

 Star Fox 2 was never released, even though the Japanese version was practically completed.
 The plot would have continued the story from the previous game, and would have introduced Star Wolf as major antagonists.
 The game was canceled most likely due to the pending release of the Nintendo 64.
 Shortly after the game's termination, Star Fox 64 began development, and rebooted the storyline from scratch.
 Eventually the ROM was leaked to the internet, and an English Fan Translation was released.
 The game was finally released in 2017 via the SNES Classic Mini, and is one of the thing's major selling points.
 Hopefully a Virtual Console release will follow eventually.

 Many computer games, after their initial publishing run, suffer from a problem somewhat unique to the medium.
-As Science Marches On, it can be quite rewarding to produce a Video Game Remake or Updated Re-release especially designed for newer computers, except that the source code and other assets of many commercial games are rarely held onto.
+As computers (and screens) improve, it can be quite rewarding to produce a Video Game Remake or Updated Re-release to take advantage of newer technology, except that the source code and other assets of many commercial games are rarely held onto.
 For example, when the xu4 and Exult projects wanted to make source ports of Ultima IV and VII, Origin admitted that it had lost everything.
 And when Fallout Tactics was under development just a few years after the previous Fallout game had been released, it turned out that virtually all of the original game's 3D assets had been lost, and nearly all of it ended up being remodeled.